Fast x86 Debugging: Using GDB On Apple Silicon with Rosetta emulation

 Overview

-This blog post will outline how to setup x86 GDB on M1.
-This isn’t your run-of-the mill x86 emulation - this is FAST — using the Rosetta translation engine, instead of QEMU.
+This blog post will outline how to set up x86 GDB on M1.
+This isn’t your run-of-the-mill x86 emulation - this is FAST — using the Rosetta translation engine, instead of QEMU.
 Thanks to sporks.space for the initial writeup of the ROSETTA_DEBUGSERVER feature!

 System Requirements